You are here

 Fictions of Retranslations: Retranslating Language and Style in Prose Fiction

 Scholars such as Brisset, Deane-Cox and Susam-Sarajeva have each highlighted the lack of critical writing on retranslation, particularly of prose retranslation.
 This lacuna stands in stark contrast with the critical focus on retranslation of poetry, partly because the practical limitations of publishing constraints mean that fewer prose translations are produced, and partly because of the idea that only poetry contains ‘poetic language’ and is therefore open to a wider degree of interpretation and variance in translation.
 However, research in literary translation has in recent years moved beyond the idea that poetry is the only form of literature that can be defined as ‘poetic’, and the tentative critical shift towards a focus on retranslation points to the fact that poetic language within prose can lead to a myriad of interpretations and versions of an original text.
 More recently, Matthew Reynolds has proposed that all translation should be seen as ‘paradigmatically generating multiple texts' (Prismatic Translation, 2020), and the Prismatic Jane Eyre project has asserted the interest of studying hundreds of retranslations in tens of languages.
 In this context, as graduate students and early career researchers, we wish to explore the consequences of this shift for our understanding of prose (re-)translation more broadly, in order to explore the issues of how poetic language generates retranslations, and how this might affect our analysis of other contexts for studying retranslation, such as censorship, multilingualism, and biographical studies of translators.
-We therefore welcome researchers from a rich variety of backgrounds, including literary studies, cultural studies, and translation studies.
-We are delighted to be able to bring researchers together from across these disciplines in order to start a stimulating and productive discussion.
+We therefore welcomed researchers from a rich variety of backgrounds, including literary studies, cultural studies, and translation studies.
+We were delighted to be able to bring researchers together from across these disciplines in order to start a stimulating and productive discussion.